Frequently Asked Questions

 Q. How big does a maple tree need to be before it can be tapped?

-- The North American Maple Syrup Producers Manual recommends tapping trees no less than 10" in diameter, chest high.
-Use one tap per tree until they are at least 18" diameter, (chest high) then two taps per tree can be ok.
-Tapping more than two taps per tree is no longer recommended, regardless of size.
+1. The North American Maple Syrup Producers Manual recommends tapping trees no less than 10 inches in diameter at chest height.
+Use one tap per tree until they are at least 18 inches in diameter, then two taps per tree can be ok.
+Tapping more than two taps per tree is no longer recommended regardless of size.
+Research has shown that the added sap from a third tap is not that much in comparison to potential affect to tree health; so it is better to maintain tree health with just two taps than to get just that little more sap.

 Q. Can you use the same tap hole every year?
 How about tapping the same tree year after year?